How to avoid machine learning pitfalls: a guide for academic researchers: How to report your results

 \subsection{Do be transparent}

 First of all, always try to be transparent about what you've done, and what you've discovered, since this will make it easier for other people to build upon your work.
 In particular, it's good practice to share your models in an accessible way.
 For instance, if you used a script to implement all your experiments, then share the script when you publish the results.
 This means that other people can easily repeat your experiments, which adds confidence to your work.
 It also makes it a lot easier for people to compare models, since they no longer have to reimplement everything from scratch in order to ensure a fair comparison.
 Knowing that you will be sharing your work also encourages you to be more careful, document your experiments well, and write clean code, which benefits you as much as anyone else.
-It's also worth noting that issues surrounding reproducibility are gaining prominence in the ML community, so in the future you may not be able to publish work unless your workflow is adequately documented and shared --- for example, see \cite{pineau2020improving}, who also discuss the use of checklists, a handy tool for making sure your workflow is complete.
+It's also worth noting that issues surrounding reproducibility are gaining prominence in the ML community, so in the future you may not be able to publish work unless your workflow is adequately documented and shared --- for example, see \cite{pineau2021improving}.
+Checklists (\nameref{checklists}) are useful for knowing what to include in your workflow.
 You might also find \textbf{experiment tracking} frameworks, such as MLflow \citep{chen2020developments}, useful for recording your workflow.